datagrok/dialogue/README.md

-# Messaging
+# Dialogue

 A protocol specification, document format specification, and set of user interface recommendations for asynchronous conversations through the Internet.

-I indend for Messaging to be able to not only replace, but bring about the convergence of:
+I indend for Dialogue to be able to not only replace, but bring about the convergence of:
 - SMTP e-mail
 - NNTP newsgroups
 - Web-based forums